Model-free practical PI-Lead control design by ultimate sensitivity principle: Input-Output System Plant

 \section{Input-Output System Plant}

-We consider an input-output system plant without an explicit model available for the control design.
-The single assumptions, to be known from exploitation (correspondingly operation) of the system, can be summarized as follows. \begin{enumerate}[label=(\roman*)] \item The system is of type-one, i.e. it exhibits a free integrative behavior.
-This case is typical for motion control systems, where a relative displacement in the generalized coordinates $x$ is the output of interest and to be controlled. \item The system is stable and also minimum phase, in the sense to have no RHP (right half-plane) zeros.
-However, a process time-delay, i.e. $\exp(-s\tau)$ with an unknown time delay constant $0 \leq \tau < \infty$, is admissible. \item The process can be controlled by the input value $u(t)$, while no extra saturations of $u$ are considered for the experimental control design and operation. \item The process input and output are assumed to be available in real-time, while the measured output can naturally be affected by an amplitude-bounded unbiased sensor noise. \end{enumerate}
+We consider an input-output system plant without an explicit model to be available for the control design.
+The single assumptions, to be known from exploitation of the system, can be summarized as follows. \begin{enumerate}[label=(\roman*)] \item The underlying process is assumed to be SISO (single-input-single-output) and LTI (linear-time-invariant) to a large extent.
+This implies the linear transfer characteristics dominate over the nonlinear residuals, while the latter cannot destabilize the system through its nonlinear nature. \item The system is of the type-one, i.e. it exhibits a free integrative behavior.
+This case is typical, for example, for motion control systems where a relative displacement in the generalized coordinates $x$ is the output of interest and to be controlled. \item The system is stable and also minimum phase, in the sense to have no right half-plane poles or zeros.
+However, an additional process time-delay, i.e. $\exp(-s\tau)$ with an unknown delay constant $0 < \tau < \infty$, is admissible. \item The process can be controlled by the input value $u(t)$, while no extra saturations of $u$ are considered for the control design and operation. \item The process input and output are assumed to be available in real-time, while the measured output can be inherently affected by an amplitude-bounded unbiased sensor noise. \end{enumerate}

 Consequently, one can write for the system process